Trivo25/google-alerts-api-php/README.md

 # google-alerts-api-php

-# This API is still deeply in WIP.
-No tests have been written yet and there is no way to modify alerts (yet).
+# This API is still very much a WIP.
+No tests have been written yet and there is no way to modify alerts.

 ## Thanks to https://github.com/adasq/google-alerts-api for developing a NodeJS API